 This land use category allows residential, office, and business uses concentrated in the urban core area.
 Light assembly, fabrication, and processing uses within fully enclosed structures shall be allowed as specially regulated by the Land Development Code.
 Development in this category shall function as a center serving the urban area.
 Development within the urban core shall ensure the compact, pedestrian character of this area.
-Residential densities up to 150 units per acre shall be permitted with provisions to add up to 25 additional units per acre by Special Use Permit as specified in the land development regulations.
+Residential densities up to 150 units per acre shall be permitted, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 Buildings in this category shall face the street and meet build-to lines established in the Land Development Code.
 Building height shall be limited to 12 stories, with up to 14 stories by a height bonus systems as established in the Land Development Code.
 Public and private schools, government offices, institutions of higher learning, places of religious assembly and community facilities are appropriate in this category.